 Wild pandas don’t have good eyesight, but they have very sharp sense of smell and hearing, and they are easily frighten by humans, so they will usually hide themselves before they can be seen.
 The number of wild pandas is still low and their habitat is huge, so there is no guarantee of seeing wild pandas or their spoor.

 In winter, when there is a lack of food, their foraging will extend to more easily accessible areas.
 Therefore, the possibility of seeing panda activity is slightly larger from December to March.

 China Highlights has conducted three field inspections in Wolong Nature Reserve in 2016, building partnerships with the new Wolong Panda Research Center and experienced local guides.

-We can tailor-make panda tracking tours to Huangcaoping (where pandas are trained for release into the wild), Wuyipeng (the most well-known panda observation station), and Niutoushan (for mountain camping and tracking wild pandas).
+We can travel to Huangcaoping (where pandas are trained for release into the wild), Wuyipeng (the most well-known panda observation station), and Niutoushan (for mountain camping and tracking wild pandas).
 The hiking difficulty and length of the tour can be customized to fit your physical strength, time, and budget.